Freedom of Religion & Belief

 - The First Amendment to the U.S. Constitution

-At the ACLU, we stringently believe in the guidelines outlined by the First Amendment.
-Not only should the government avoid from establishing a national religion (explicitly or implicitly), but it also should not interfere with any individual's right to practice their religion.
-Due to this position, the ACLU has defended both religious and secular viewpoints, although we are sometimes more known for our secular efforts.
-Despite this popular misconception though, we will continue to work to keep government and religion from entangling in all forms.
+The ACLU has defended both religious and secular viewpoints, although we are sometimes more known for our secular efforts.
+Despite this misconception, we will continue to work to keep government and religion from entangling in all forms.